ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {: #connection-strings-api}
 {: api}

-To retrieve users' connection strings from the [site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, use the [Connections endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#getconnection){: external}.
+To retrieve users' connection strings from the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, use the [Connections endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#getconnection){: external}.
 To create the connection strings, ensure that the path includes the specific user and endpoint type (public or private) that should be used.
 The user and endpoint type are not restricted or enforced.
 You have the flexibility to utilize any user available in your deployment, along with either endpoint (if both are present in your deployment).

 The API command looks like: